dermeck/dermeck.github.io/content/draft/gatsby-ghpages/index.md

 ## Tweaking the Site

-With that all one we can look at our blog with:
+With that all done we can look at our blog with:
 ```bash
 yarn develop
 ```